Private Tours Entirely Designed Around You

 1. When is the best time to see Osaka cherry blossoms in 2026?

 Cherry blossoms in Osaka typically reach full bloom in early April.
+The December 2025 forecast predicts opening around March 25–28 and full bloom around April 2–5.
 Late March sees the first flowers, and petals last into mid April depending on weather.
-Check the Japan Meteorological Corporation forecast starting in January for specific 2026 predictions.
+Check updated forecasts through February for the most current predictions.
 Mid March sometimes shows early plum blossoms, which bloom before sakura.

 2. What are good places to see cherry blossoms in Osaka for avoiding crowds?